meric/leftry/README.md

   end)
   ```

-  The span element can also be
-  assigned a spacing rule using the `^` operator.
-See built-in Lua parser
+  The span element can also be assigned a spacing rule using the `^` operator:
-  for an example on how to apply the spacing function:

   ```
   local function span(...)